Discovering...

 The laid-back Atlantic port town has a compact medina with a dedicated spice alley.
 Vendors here tend to be less aggressive and more willing to educate visitors.
 Essaouira is also famous for its seafood, so look for chermoula spice blends specifically designed for fish.

 Tip: Look for spice shops near the fishing port that sell fresh chermoula blends made daily.
-These are harder to find inland.

 Blue City Market